prashantbaher/tcc-blog/_posts/solidworks-macros/2019-04-16-create-corner-rectangle.md

 ' Creating a "Variant" Variable which holds the values return by "CreateCornerRectangle" method Dim vSketchLines As Variant

-' Creating an horizontal line
+' Creating a Corner Rectangle
 vSketchLines = swSketchManager.CreateCornerRectangle(0, 1, 0, 1, 0, 0)
 ```